snake-345/VersionOneEnhancements/README.md

 4. Profit

 ## Safari extension
 Safari guys, sorry.
-You'll have to install this manually.
-Apple charges $100/yr for dev account which allows to publish on their extensions platform.
-The extension is free, so I'm not going to buy a dev acc.
+I deleted safari version and will not support it.
+Because I

 ### How install manually to safari
 1. Go to Safari preferences